kubernetes/website/docs/tutorials/stateful-application/basic-stateful-set.md

 ---

 {% capture overview %}
-This tutorial provides an introduction to managing applications with [StatefulSets](/docs/concepts/abstractions/controllers/statefulsets/).
+This tutorial provides an introduction to manage applications with [StatefulSets](/docs/concepts/abstractions/controllers/statefulsets/).
 It demonstrates how to create, delete, scale, and update the container image of a StatefulSet.